aswinks123/Kubernetes-Certification-Handson/README.md

 #To add label to node

+kubectl label node minikube disktype=ssd

+#To remove a label from a node
-kubectl label node minikube size=Large
+kubectl label node minikube disktype-